sangtvo/Customer-Churn-Analysis/README.md

 * The best model is the **random forest model** with an overall accuracy of 80.21% with an area under the curve of 81.50% meaning the model will correctly predict churn 80.21% of the time and there is a 81.50% chance that the model can distinguish between positive (churn) and negative (no churn) classes.

-In a business perspective, it is more fitting to tackle the most important variables that causes customers to leaves.
-If the telecommunications wanted to reduce their churn rate, they would need to look into tenure length, contract length (month-to-month specifically), and total charges to start off based on the top 3 variables of the random forest model.
+In a business perspective, it is more fitting to tackle the most important variables that causes customers to leave.
+If the telecommunications wanted to reduce their churn rate, they would need to look into **tenure** length, **contract** length (month-to-month specifically), and **total charges** to start off based on the top 3 variables of the random forest model.
 Perhaps the company needs to lower the pricing or give incentives for customers to stay longer such as discounted extra services.
-While there may be some other minor indicators, it is a good objective as a business to focus the larger and easier predictors to mitigate the loss.
+While there may be some other indicators, it is a good objective as a business to focus the larger and easier predictors to mitigate the loss.

 Key Takeaways
 ---